gohugoio/hugo/content/content-management/multilingual.md

 ```
 {{% /code %}}

-The above can be put in a `partial` (`./layouts/partials/`) and included in any template, be it for a [content page][contenttemplate] or the [home page][homepagetemplte].
-It will not print anything if there are no translations for a given page, or if it is---in the case of the home page, section listing, etc.---a site with only one language.
+The above can be put in a `partial` (`./layouts/partials/`) and included in any template, be it for a [content page][contenttemplate] or the [homepage][]].
+It will not print anything if there are no translations for a given page, or if there is---in the case of the homepage, section listing, etc.---a site with only one language.

-The above also uses the `i18n` func described in the next section.
+The above also uses the [`i18n` function][i18func] described in the next section.

 ## Translation of Strings

 Hugo uses [go-i18n](https://github.com/nicksnyder/go-i18n) to support string translations.
 [See the project's source repository](https://github.com/nicksnyder/go-i18n) to find tools that will help you manage your translation workflows.

-Translations are collected from the `themes/[name]/i18n/` folder (built into the theme), as well as translations present in `i18n/` at the root of your project.
+Translations are collected from the `themes/<THEME>/i18n/` folder (built into the theme), as well as translations present in `i18n/` at the root of your project.
 In the `i18n`, the translations will be merged and take precedence over what is in the theme folder.
-Language files should be named according to RFC 5646  with names such as `en-US.yaml`, `fr.yaml`, etc.
+Language files should be named according to [RFC 5646][] with names such as `en-US.yaml`, `fr.yaml`, etc.

 From within your templates, use the `i18n` function like this: